eshlomo1/CloudSec/README.md

 This repo combines several Cloud Security perspectives, from the Cloud Offensive (Attacking and Red-Teamers) to Research and the Blue-Teamers side.

-You can find in this repo many kusto queries, Powershell commands, Python commands, architecture diagrams, and much more - Just explore for the relevant information.
+This repo contains many Kusto queries, Powershell commands, Python commands, architecture diagrams, and much more — Just explore for the relevant information.